Dr. Douglas W. Stoddard, Medical Director, Explains:

 Any injury slow in healing is a good candidate for PRP injection therapy including tendon, ligament and cartilage injuries as well as tears, arthritis, rotator cuff tendinopathy and cartilage tears.

-Dr. Douglas Stoddard’s seminar on treating injuries with regenerative injection therapy using PRP or ADSC.
-This comprehensive lecture covers:
+Dr. Douglas Stoddard’s seminar on treating injuries covers:

 - The effects of PRP and ADSC injections to injury

-Watch Dr. Stoddard perform a live PRP injection at the end to demonstrate treatment.
+Watch Dr. Stoddard perform the process to demonstrate the treatment.

 Medical Injection Therapy: A Brief Overview in Under 5 Minutes

-Medical Injection therapy includes cortisone, prolotherapy, viscosupplementation, platelet-rich plasma (PRP) and other stem cell treatments.
+Medical Injection therapy includes cortisone, prolotherapy, viscosupplementation, and platelet-rich plasma (PRP) treatments.

 These therapeutic medical injections are used to treat a variety of musculoskeletal injuries.
 Dr. Douglas Stoddard, MD, explains the 3 levels of musculoskeletal management and explores the history and efficacy of these injections.